 The defining properties of a commuatative, positive semigroup are cleraly satisfied.
 Suppose that \(\bs m, \bs n \in R\) and that \(x, \, y\) are the corresponding elements of \(S\) and that \(a, \, b\) are the corresponding elements of \(T\).
 Note that if \(\bs m \le \bs n\) then \(\bs n - \bs m\) corresponds to \(x^{-1} y \in S\) and to the set difference \(b - a \in T\).

 Although the semigroups are isomorphic, sometimes the notation and terminology of one is more natural than the others.
-The semigroup \((S, \cdot)\) is an arithemetic semigroup in the context of abstract analytic number theory.
-For a reference, see for example the book by Knopfmacher.
-The division symbol \(|\) is often used for the partial order relation in positive semigroups, but that symbol lacks direction so we will use our generic partial order symbol \(\preceq\).
+The semigroup \((S, \cdot)\) is an arithemetic semigroup in the context of abstract analytic number theory (see for example the book by Knopfmacher), although technically, the norm structure described in Section 2 is also a requirement.
+The division symbol \(|\) is often used for the partial order relation in arithmetic semigroups, but that symbol lacks direction so we will use our generic partial order symbol \(\preceq\).
 Here are a few of examples:

 If \(I\) has a single element, then the semigroups are isomorphic to the standard discrete semigroup \((\N, +)\) studied in Section 4.1.

-If \(I = \{2, 3, 5, 7, \ldots\}\) is the ordinary set of prime numbers then \(S = \N_+\) and \(\cdot\) is ordinary multiplcation.
+If \(I = \{2, 3, 5, 7, \ldots\}\), the ordinary set of prime numbers, then \(S = \N_+\) and \(\cdot\) is ordinary multiplcation.
 The semigroup \((\N_+, \cdot)\) is the standard arithmetic semigroup.

 Let \((I^*, \cdot)\) be the free semigroup associated with the countable collection of letters \(I\), as studied in Chapter 5.
 If we impose the equations \(i j = j i \) for \(i, \, j \in I\), then the new semigroup \((S, \cdot)\) is no longer free, but is the arithmetic semigroup with \(I\) as the set of prime elements.